 The therapeutic process of both individual and family therapy will involve an intake assessment, establishing trust, setting goals, and therapeutic techniques.

-Marriage counseling is a therapeutic process facilitated by one of our licensed therapists who specializes in relationships.
+Couples counseling is a therapeutic process facilitated by one of our licensed therapists who specializes in relationships.
 The goal is to create a safe environment where both you and your partner can express feelings, concerns, and aspirations in a very neutral and nonjudgmental space.
-Marriage counseling focuses on the following, but not limited to: communication issues, conflict resolution, trust and intimacy, and life transitions.
+Couples counseling focuses on the following, but not limited to: communication issues, conflict resolution, trust and intimacy, and life transitions.

 Our ADHD assessment is an evaluation process that aims to determine whether you or your child are experiencing symptoms of Attention Deficit Hyperactivity Disorder (ADHD).
 This assessment typically involves a multi-faceted approach, drawing upon input from various sources to gain a thorough understanding of you or your child’s cognitive, behavioral, and functional abilities.
 At the start, our trained licensed mental health counselor will conduct an assessment focused solely on Executive Functioning, you or your child’s developmental history, current symptoms, and any impairments you or your child may be experiencing throughout daily life.
 This discussion provides crucial insights into the onset, duration, and severity of potential ADHD-related challenges, and will be followed up with assessment results and ADHD psychoeducation.